-- 6.5 If conduct is still unsatisfactory and the employee still fails to reach the prescribed standards, or where the Society reasonably believes Gross Misconduct has occurred, DISMISSAL may result.
-Only the appropriately convened hearing panel can take the decision to dismiss an employee.
-The employee will be given a written statement of allegations against him/her, invited to a meeting and then be notified in writing of the reasons for the decision taken at the hearing.
+- 6.5 If conduct remains unsatisfactory and the official fails to reach the prescribed standards, or where the Council reasonably believes Gross Misconduct has occurred, DISMISSAL may result.
+Only the appropriately convened Hearing Panel can take the decision to dismiss an official.
+The official will be given a written statement of allegations against him or her, invited to a meeting and then be notified in writing of the reasons for the decision taken at the hearing.
 Penalties at this stage may include dismissal with notice or summary dismissal (i.e. without any notice), Final Written Warning with/without demotion, loss of pay or loss of seniority.
-If dismissal is the outcome, the employee will be advised of the date on which employment will terminate.
-In all cases the employee has a right of appeal. - 6.6 Very exceptionally, if an offence of Gross Misconduct is extremely serious an employee can be dismissed immediately without a meeting.
-In this situation a letter setting out reasons for dismissal would be sent to the employee offering the opportunity for an appeal hearing.
+If dismissal is the outcome, the official will be advised of the date on which employment will terminate.
+In all cases the official has a right of appeal. - 6.6 In exceptional circumstances, if an offence of Gross Misconduct is extremely serious an official can be dismissed immediately without a meeting (PD126).
+In this situation a letter setting out reasons for dismissal would be sent to the official offering the opportunity for an appeal hearing.